leoherrick/scripts/README.md

 ```

 The `<name of the directory>` can be a path to the new directory location, or an existing *empty* directory.
+Oh... and you've gotta have ruby installed on your system.